What is Greater Manchester Against Evictions?

 - We sent a letter to MPs and decision makers to argue for changes to the Housing Acts 1985 and 1988 about what counts as ‘rent lawfully due’, arguing that if this excludes Covid-19 rent arrears, it would make tenants safer from eviction.

-- We offered legal training and support to organisations who had questions about various things: the legality of rent strikes, how to identify and challenge unlawful evictions, and how to resist evictions without breaking the law themselves.
+- We offered legal training and support to organisations who had questions on various topics: the legality of rent strikes, how to identify and challenge unlawful evictions, and how to resist evictions without breaking the law themselves.

 Check out our articles below for some of our recent work with GMAE and around housing campaigning.